earends/Clock-Blog/README.md

 - needs to be created ...
 - needs CRUDE operation functionality for blogs and events
 - needs SQL db intialization
+- Stretch Goals
+	- Use azure key vault instead of env variables
+	- use azure reddis cache to save html
+	- use signal r to create chat in app

 Super Back Log
 - styles needs to be added